dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 The `NavLink` component is the same as an anchor tag, except that it adds an `active` class if the current URL matches the link address. `NavLinkMatch.All` means that the link should be active only when it matches the entire current URL (not just a prefix).
 We'll examine the `NavLink` component in more detail in a later session.

+Run the app by hitting `Ctrl-F5`.
 With our new layout our pizza store app now looks like this:

 ![image](https://user-images.githubusercontent.com/1874516/57006730-e81d9f80-6b97-11e9-813d-9c35b62efa53.png)